Lingerie as Outerwear: Artifice Clothing PVC Corset Skirt

 I decided to pay the extra $30 for the Patent Pale Pink fabric.
 It’s really not a big deal, and of course a custom-ordered fabric should cost more.

 But why wasn’t this communicated in the first place?
 Why did I get a bill for the skirt after I paid for it?
-Why does your website have incorrect pricing and out-of-stock colors and oh my gosh, it’s been months since this transaction and I’m exhausted just thinking about it.
+Why does your website have incorrect pricing and out-of-stock colors and, oh my gosh, it’s been months since this transaction and I’m exhausted just thinking about it.

 If this all sounds tedious, frustrating, and annoying, that’s because it was.
 This entire email chain could have been avoided with clearer emails, an updated website, and some forethought before each email.

-I imagine it’s difficult to host smooth transactions when your website sells over 800 different garments that are all made-to-order, and you probably get a lot of inquiries for custom pieces that don’t end up converting to sales.
+I imagine it’s difficult to host smooth transactions when your website sells over 800 different garments, all made-to-order, and you probably get a lot of inquiries for custom pieces that don’t end up converting to sales.
 I understand all of this from their point of view.
 I really do.
 I don’t know much about their company, but they seem like a small team of nice people who just want to make cool stuff out of PVC.

 But as a customer, I wish it had been communicated better.